LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 6.??.??
 *Released*: ??
 February 2025
-- withQueryModels: add resetModel to Actions
+- withQueryModels: add onModelChange to Actions
+  - onModelChange is an action to call after a user has done something to alter the underlying data for a QueryModel e.g. delete or update rows

 ### version 6.26.3
 *Released*: 25 February 2025